Personal injury

 Can a pedestrian start a personal injury claim against a cyclist?

-Even if the police don’t commonly penalise those who cycle on the pavement, there’s another deterrent that both cyclists and pedestrians should be aware of.
+Yes, a pedestrian injured by a cyclist while on a pavement can make a claim.
+Even if the police don’t commonly penalise those who cycle on the pavement, this is another deterrent that both cyclists and pedestrians should be aware of.
 If a cyclist uses the pavement and injures a pedestrian, or causes damage to their property, distress or undue alarm, it could result in a personal injury compensation claim.

 Our team have extensive experience in all kinds of road traffic accidents and personal injury claims, including those involving cyclists.
 We provide honest, realistic legal advice that you can rely on.